The Weight of Glory · Chapter 9

 Marcus gave him three seconds.
 Then: "East."

 They moved through the corridors.
-Marcus led — his Refinement wraps illuminated the architecture ahead, golden light pushing back the compressed darkness of enemy territory.
-Dez followed, his flickering wraps casting a secondary glow that was weaker but warm, like a candle behind a bonfire.
+Marcus led, his Refinement wraps lighting the architecture ahead and pushing back the compressed darkness.
+Dez followed, his flickering wraps casting a weaker, warmer glow.

 The Forge's spiritual mirror materialised around them.